-- • Restore a genuine love for the simplicity of the Gospel.
+- • Restore a genuine love for the Gospel Jesus preached

 ENRICH YOUR UNDERSTANDING OF JESUS, THE BIBLE, AND ISRAEL